-Data on number of health related schools and training institutions is very scarce across the globe.
-According to the latest available data from the WHO's World Health Report (2006), globally there were 2420 medical schools, 467 schools or departments of public health, and an indeterminate number of postsecondary nursing educational institutions in 169 countries.
+Data on the number of health related schools and training institutions is very scarce across the globe.
+According to the latest available data from the WHO's World Health Report (2006), globally there are 2420 medical schools, 467 schools or departments of public health, and an indeterminate number of postsecondary nursing educational institutions in 169 countries.
 These schools and institutions train about one million new doctors, nurses, midwives, and public health professionals every year.

-Significant imbalances exist in number of medical school vis-a-vis country population size or national burden of disease especially in the developing world.
-Based on WHO's data (2006), with 1935 operating medical schools, there is, on average, one medical school for every 3.3 million persons in the world.
-Asia, with the largest population has the most medical schools (860).
-However, while over 60 per cent of the world's population resides in Asia, only 44 per cent of the medical schools are located there.
+There is a significant imbalance in the number of medical schools in terms of population size or national burden of disease especially in the developing world.
+Based on WHO's data (2006), with a total of 1935 operating medical schools worldwide, there is on average one medical school for every 3.3 million people in the world.
+Asia, with the largest population has the greatest number of medical schools (860).
+However, while over 60% of the world's population resides in Asia, only 44% of the medical schools are located there.
 Moreover, physician density is low, with less than one physician, on average, per 1000 population.
-In contrast, nearly 16 per cent of the world's medical schools are located in North America; while only 8 per cent of the world's population resides there.
+In contrast, nearly 16% of the world's medical schools are located in North America while only 8% of the world's population resides there.
 The relatively large number of practicing physicians, especially in the North America, results in a continent-based density of 2.2 physicians per 1000 inhabitants.
-In Africa, there were only 126 medical schools, accounting for 6.6 per cent of the world total.
+In Africa, there were only 126 medical schools, accounting for 6.6% of the world total.
+Table 7.1 shows the countries with the most active medical schools around the world.